-As part of their Continual Professional Development, school staff receive training on the SEND code of Practice, EHC plans and the provision of Support and Achievement plans.
-Teachers also receive training on supporting children in class with a range of SEND, such as dyslexia, ASD and speech and language and sensory needs.
+As part of their Continual Professional Development, all school staff receive training on the SEND code of Practice, EHC plans and the provision of Support and Achievement plans.
+All staff also receive training on supporting children in class with a range of SEND, such as dyslexia, ASD and speech and language and sensory needs through a rolling programme of CPD training.
 All staff have training on autism and supporting children with challenging needs.
+Some Teaching Assistants have attended specific speech and language courses, such as Colourful Semantics and Attention Autism.
+This academic year the SEND teaching assistants have already received training on Autism and Emotional Regulation including emotion coaching for children.